How To Pay For A Funeral Guide 2021: Here Are All Your Options

 The cheapest option is direct cremation, which incurs an average cost of just $2000.

 It may be that you prefer burial.
 Burial along with a traditional funeral service costs about $15,000 on average.
-Burial with a memorial service costs about $10,000.
+Burial costs with a memorial service is about $10,000.

 Breakdown of Main Costs